Jab tak hai jaan has

 Where we would all have a blast

-Only to come back to spot a notice of exam
+Only to come back to spot a notice

 With syllabus very very vast